MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 ## Current Insider Preview build

 ### Version 1.2019.617.0

-- Automatically sets MinVersion to 1709 when store versioning requirements are turned off in settings
+- Automatically sets MinVersion to 1709 when Store versioning requirements are turned off in Settings.
-- Allow new folders to be added under Assets in package editor
+- New folders can be added under Assets in Package editor.

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).